Rangers complete $28M, 3-year deal with RHP Kyle Gibson - WHIZ News

 Texas announced Gibson’s addition on Friday.
 He spent the first seven years of his big league career with the Minnesota Twins.

 Gibson got a $2 million signing bonus, half payable on Jan.
-3 and the other half by the following January.
+3 and the other half on Jan.
+15, 2021.
 His 2020 salary with the Rangers will be $10 million, followed by $9 million in 2021 and then $7 million in the final year of the deal.

 The pitcher could also make up to an extra $4 million in performance and roster bonuses.
 He could get a $500,000 bonus in both 2021 and 2022 for pitching 180 innings, and a $1 million bonus in each season he is on the active roster for 150 days.